 Instructions

-- Marinate the tofu by combining the liquid aminos, garlic powder, and smoked paprika together in a shallow dish or plate.
-Mix.
-Cut the tofu into triangles, and and place in the dish.
-Coat to marinate and set aside.
+- Marinate the tofu by combining the liquid aminos, garlic powder, and smoked paprika together in a shallow small bowl or plate.
+Mix the marinade until smooth.
+Cut the tofu into triangles, place in the dish, and flip a couple of times to marinate.

-- While the noodles are cooking, and the tofu is marinating, prepare the vegetables.
+- While the brown rice noodles are cooking and the tofu is marinating, prepare the vegetables.
 Use the julienne peeler on the carrots and cucumbers, cut the jalapeños into thin slices, strain and rinse the water chestnuts, and roughly chop the cilantro.

-- Cook the tofu with either vegetable broth, or oil in a pan, flipping once the tofu is crispy.
+- Cook the tofu with either vegetable broth, or sesame oil in a medium saucepan set to medium heat, flipping once the tofu is crispy on each side.

 Judith